surf3s/EDMWIN/readme.md

 Note that many teams continue to use EDMWin and my advice is that if it works - don't change it.
 Eventually though changes in Windows will make it harder and harder to use old programs such as these.

+Update April 25, 2024

+In working with someone to get ready for the field, we found a bug wherein if the field Prism is missing from the CFG, the program crashes.
+This has been fixed in the new exe found here.

 Update June 12, 2023

 In working with someone to get ready for the field, we found an import bug.
 If you put Unit in your speedbuttons, then the ID number would skip.
 This is fixed.
 Also, if you used DatumX, DatumY, or DatumZ in your CFG, these boxes did not format correctly on the screen, this is fixed.